stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 Hardy and resilient, you gain the following benefits:
 * When you roll a recovery die to regain stamina, the minimum amount of stamina that you regain from the roll is equal to twice your Constitution modifier (minimum of 2).

+## Eidetic Recall
+COST: 20 CHARACTER POINTS

+Whenever you make a skill check from the following skills (Arcana, Lore, Nature, or Theology) with proficiency and the highest d20 roll is a 9 or lower, you can treat that roll as a 10.

 ## Force of Personalityᴮᴳ
 Rooms never go unalerted to your presence, and the strength of your personality make others lose focus on their own social game.
 Powers and other effects infrequently override your force of will.
 * You can use your Charisma modifier instead of your Wisdom modifier when making Insight checks.